dvgodoy/handyspark/README.md

 ###  Detecting outliers

-Second only to the problem of missing data, outliers can pose a challenge for training proper machine learning models.
+Second only to the problem of missing data, outliers can pose a challenge for training machine learning models.

 ***HandyFrame*** to the rescue, with its ***outliers*** method: